 PITCHING ROTATION DURING THE GAME

 The player who scored in the preceding inning has honor pitching first in the next inning.
-If neither pitcher scores, the player who pitched second (last) in the preceding inning has honors pitching first in the next inning.
+If neither player/team scores, the player/team who pitched first in the preceding frame shall retain first pitch in the next frame.

 POSITION OF PLAYERS DURING PITCHING